Black Covert Woodland, near Aberystwyth

 The estate was broken up in the 1940s and the mansion and other buildings are now home to one of the institutes of Aberystwyth University.

 The woodland is home to some beautiful old trees including oak, sweet chestnut and lime.

 In spring, there is a stunning display of bluebells and other seasonal flowers.

 The picnic site is in a sheltered location by a stream and the circular walking trail starts from the car park.

 It is a fairly short walk but the steep climbs through the trees are rewarded with some lovely views.

 The walking trail is waymarked and starts from the car park.

 1½ miles, 2.4 km, moderate

-Gogerddan woodland is 3 miles north east of Aberystwyth.
+Gogerddan is 3 miles north east of Aberystwyth.